St Morris

 The level of general health in St Morris is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

 St Morris demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions is quite low across both younger and older age cohorts.
+The prevalence of common health conditions was quite low across both younger and older age cohorts.

-The rate of private health cover is exceptionally high at approximately 58% of the total population (1,079 people), compared to 52.7% across Greater Adelaide.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 8.0 and 7.9% of residents respectively, while 71.4% declare themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Approximately 58% of the total population (992 people) had private health cover, which is higher than the 52.7% found across Greater Adelaide.
+The most common medical conditions in the area were arthritis and mental health issues, affecting 8.0 and 7.9% of residents respectively.
+A total of 71.4% of residents declared themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
 The under-65 population demonstrates better than average health outcomes.
-The area has 17.4% of residents aged 65 and over (321 people), which is lower than the 19.3% in Greater Adelaide.
+The area has 17.5% of residents aged 65 and over (296 people), which is lower than the 19.2% in Greater Adelaide.
 Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health